dbbs-lab/bsb-core/docs/getting-started/simulations/guide_neuron.rst

 Connection Models
 -----------------

-For each connection type of your network, you also need to define a model describing its synapses' dynamics.
-Similar to the :guilabel:`cell_models` block, each :guilabel:`connection_model` you define should use a key that corresponds to a ``ConnectivitySet`` created during reconstruction (as explained in the previous :doc:`section </getting-started/getting-started_reconstruction>`).
+For each connection type of your network, you also need to provide a NEURON model describing its synapses' dynamics.
+Similar to the :guilabel:`cell_models` block, for each :guilabel:`connection_model` you should use a key that corresponds to a ``ConnectivitySet`` created during reconstruction (as explained in the previous :doc:`section </getting-started/getting-started_reconstruction>`).
-In this example we have only the :guilabel:`stellate_to_stellate` connection, where we assign the synapses defined in the model file, namely :guilabel:`AMPA`, :guilabel:`GABA`, and :guilabel:`NMDA`.
+In this example, to the :guilabel:`stellate_to_stellate` connection is assigned a reference to one of the :guilabel:`synapse_types`, defined in the ``Stellate.py`` model file: :guilabel:`GABA`.

 .. tab-set-code::

     .. literalinclude:: /getting-started/configs/guide-neuron.json
       :language: json
-      :lines: 84-91
+      :lines: 84-89

     .. literalinclude:: /../examples/tutorials/neuron-simulation.py
       :language: python
-      :lines: 65-73
+      :lines: 65-69

-At all the synapses is assigned a :guilabel:`weight` of 0.001 and a :guilabel:`delay` (ms) of 1.
+To each synapse is assigned a :guilabel:`weight` of 0.001 and a :guilabel:`delay` (ms) of 1.

 Devices
 -------

 In the :guilabel:`devices` block, include all interfaces you wish to use for interacting with the network.
 These devices correspond typically to stimulators and measurement instruments.

-In this example, a :guilabel:`spike_generator` is used to stimulate the cell with ID 0, starting at 9 ms, with 1 spike.
-The stimulus targets the dendrites through AMPA and NMDA synapses.
-The membrane potential is recorded using a :guilabel:`voltage_recorder`, which collects the signal from within a 600 µm radius sphere.
-Synapse activity is monitored with a :guilabel:`synapse_recorder` for the :guilabel:`AMPA` and :guilabel:`NMDA` synapses on the cell's dendrites, within the same spherical region.
+Use the :guilabel:`device` key to select the type of device.
+We also introduce here the :guilabel:`targetting` concept for the devices: This configuration node allows you to filter elements of your neuron circuit to which you want to link your devices (see the targetting section on :doc:`this page </simulation/intro>` for more details).

 .. tab-set-code::